Before we start, there's a post about replacing more than one white spaces to only one horizontal space on this page.

 Details:

-• The ^ is to match the starting string.
+is to match the starting string. - The

-• The $ is to match the back of the string.
+is to match the back of the string. - The

-• The + is to match one or more repetition.
+is to match one or more repetition. - The

-• The | is the OR operator.
+is the OR operator. - The

-• The g is to match globally (the entire string).
+is to match globally (the entire string).

 So this regular expression pattern /^\s+|\s+$/g can be translated to words as: